Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 Small Animal Bedding.

 This page is about bedding suitable for guinea pigs, chinchillas, degus, jirds, gerbils (and probably rabbits and hamsters as well).
 One of the biggest problems that I have found is getting the right bedding for my rodents.
 I suffer with problems with dust and hay and I have found that some of the animals do as well.
 There are photos of the bedding in cages at the bottom of the page.
 Please let me know if you have any other alternatives or what you think of the bedding on this page.
-I have not included ordinary straw as I have not used it since one of my guinea pigs got a piece stuck in her eye years ago or sawdust which causes allergies in a lot of animals.
+I am willing to try out different beddings but won't automatically put your bedding on this page and it may take a little while if I am busy at work.
+I have not included ordinary straw as I have not used it since one of my guinea pigs got a piece stuck in her eye years ago.
 An entry on this page isn't an endorsement for any of the suppliers, I have used most of them but take the usual caution when paying for deliveries.

 Chopped cardboard bedding

 A number of suppliers make chopped corrugated cardboard which is very low dust.
 I put a good deep layer of it on top of the newspaper in the guinea pigs cage.
 They don't seem to mind and it is really very absorbent and the liquid goes through leaving the top dry avoiding "soggy bottom syndrome".
 All of our animals are now on this as it doesn't upset my allergies at all.
-The Jirds and Gerbil rip it up and mix it with their bedding and can actually make tunnels in it if you add things like ceramic tubes and boxes to support it and never get sore noses.
-Earthly Enterprises currently do a large bale (21kg) for around £20 with delivery from Earthly Enterprises, but it's nearer a fiver if you pick it up if you can drive over to Worcestershire and filling the car or if you order a whole pallet.
+The Jirds and Gerbil rip it up and mix it with their bedding and can actually make tunnels in it if you add things like ceramic tubes and boxes to support it and it doesn't cause sore noses, unlike shavings.
+I buy mine as large (21kg) bales from Earthly Enterprises, who will deliver a single bale, but it's a lot cheaper if you pick it up.
 There are a number of other suppliers of similar products in different parts of the country - see here.

 Pros: Very low dust and allergy.
 Cheap in bulk.